aejensen1/Large-Scale-Matrix-Multiplication/README.md

 Matrix Multiplication Developed to work on a significant number of cores using batch jobs

-This is a project for operating systems class that is supposed to demonstrate how a greater amount of processing power and resources impacts the speed of basic matrix multiplication of arrays with varying sizes.
+This is a project that is supposed to demonstrate how a greater amount of processing power and resources impacts the speed of basic matrix multiplication of arrays with varying sizes.

 --------------------------------------------------------------